 English (including Phonics) in EYFS and Year 1 is taught through the Read, Write Inc. scheme.
 This supports the children to develop their phonics, reading and writing.
 With this being embedded in Willow Class the aim is to make more fluent readers with a good understanding of what they have read.

-English lessons taught from Year 2 onwards are planned from a range of high quality texts, film clips, or current affairs to engage children in their learning, covering a broad range of genres and text-types.
+English lessons taught from Year 1 onwards are planned from a range of high quality texts, film clips, or current affairs through Literacy Shed + to engage children in their learning, covering a broad range of genres and text-types.
 These lessons are planned to ensure the children continue to build up their skills in specific text types and promote the children writing for a variety of purposes.
 The children then show off their skill development when they apply their learning to longer pieces of work in their topic lessons.

 At Clough and Risegate Primary it is our aim that each child leaves us with a love of words.
 We aim to develop children who can speak fluently, read for enjoyment and meaning and can write in any genre; be it a letter of complaint or a beautiful poem.
 Our Accelerated Reader scheme will enable all children to read challenging, rewarding and enjoyable texts.
 We LOVE reading at Clough and Risegate Community Primary School.

 Our Long Term Plans do include our Numeracy links.
-For more details of coverage however, you will find yearly overviews per year group linked to the White Rose Maths scheme that we follow.
+For more details of coverage however, you will find a link below to the yearly overview aligned to the National Curriculum from White Rose.
 Due to our mixed aged classes, these are not followed rigidly, instead are adapted to meet the needs of our children in response to teaching, learning and continuous assessments made.

 The White Rose Maths curriculum is a cumulative curriculum so that once a topic is covered, it is met many times again in other contexts.
 Our aim in Mathematics is that each child leaves Clough and Risegate Community Primary with the skills to meet the demands of everyday life in the modern world.
 We want all children to use and apply their mathematical skills confidently, use mathematical language effectively and to be fluent mathematical thinkers.
 We want children to enjoy being mathematicians.